starlitriver/starlitriver.github.io/content/biology/cell biology/mitosis.md

 mitosis is part of the [[cell cycle]], and aims to produce two identical daughter cells from one cell

-mitosis is preceded by [[interphase]], during which the cells goes DNA replication
+mitosis is preceded by interphase, during which the cells goes DNA replication

 stages of mitosis are prophase, metaphase, anaphase, telophase, and cytokinesis